Work hardening: Undesirable work hardening

 An example of undesirable work hardening is during machining when early passes of a cutter inadvertently work-harden the workpiece surface, causing damage to the cutter during the later passes.
 Certain alloys are more prone to this than others; superalloys such as Inconel require materials science machining strategies that take it into account.

 For metal objects designed to flex, such as springs, specialized alloys are usually employed in order to avoid work hardening (a result of plastic deformation) and metal fatigue, with specific heat treatments required to obtain the necessary characteristics.

 Intentional work hardening

-An example of desirable work hardening is that which occurs in metalworking processes that intentionally induce plastic deformation to exact a shape change.
+An example of desirable work hardening is that which occurs in metalworking processes that intentionally induce plastic deformation to enact a shape change.
 These processes are known as cold working or cold forming processes.
 They are characterized by shaping the workpiece at a temperature below its recrystallization temperature, usually at ambient temperature.
 Cold forming techniques are usually classified into four major groups: squeezing, bending, drawing, and shearing.
 Applications include the heading of bolts and cap screws and the finishing of cold rolled steel.
 In cold forming, metal is formed at high speed and high pressure using tool steel or carbide dies.
 The cold working of the metal increases the hardness, yield strength, and tensile strength.